 Playwrights In Our Schools

-The Playwrights In Our Schools Project grew out of a dinner conversation between John Dilworth Newman and Sandra Fenichel Asher after Newman had directed Asher’s ARK 5 at Highland High School.
+The Playwrights In Our Schools Project grew out of a dinner conversation between John Dilworth Newman and Sandra Fenichel Asher after Newman had directed Asher’s ARK 5 at Highland High School in 2002.
 The two of them wanted to find a way to promote the kind of new play development and production opportunity they had just completed in other schools around the country.
 Newman proposed such a project to the American Alliance for Theatre and Education and applied for a grant from the Children’s Theatre Foundation of America which funded the first year of the project.

 In 2003, the Playwrights In Our Schools Project, run by the AATE Playwriting Network and coordinated by Newman, provided five matching grants to secondary schools across the nation to develop new works by award-winning writers of plays for young people.
 In 2005, a second grant from the Children’s Theatre Foundation enabled three high school teachers to observe new play development projects in three venues (the Bonderman National Youth Playwriting Symposium in Indianapolis, NYU’s New Plays for Young Audiences series at the Provincetown Playhouse, and Pollyanna Theatre Company in Austin.
 In 2007, a third grant connected eight high school playwrights with an award-winning playwright mentor who guided the young writers through three drafts of their own one-act plays.